 The "proxy-revalidate" response directive has the same meaning as the must-revalidate response directive, except that it does not apply to private client caches.

 When present in an HTTP response, the stale-while-revalidate Cache-Control extension indicates that caches MAY serve the response in which it appears after it becomes stale, up to the indicated number of seconds since the object expired.
+Note: If Always Online is enabled, then the stale-while-revalidate directive will be ignored.

 The stale-if-error Cache-Control extension indicates that when an error is encountered, a cached stale response MAY be used to satisfy the request, regardless of other freshness information.
+Note: If Always Online is enabled, then the stale-if-error directive will be ignored.

 The "no-transform" response directive indicates that an intermediary (regardless of whether it implements a cache) MUST NOT transform the payload